madfish-solutions/quipuswap-core-v2/test/test.md

 4. `flash_swap`:

+   - ❌ should fail if reentrancy;
    - ❌

 5. `swap`:

+   - ✅ should fail if reentrancy;
+   - ✅ should fail if user is trying to refer himself;
+   - ✅ should fail if empty route;
+   - ✅ should fail if pair not listed;
    - ❌

 6. `withdraw_profit`:

+   - ❌ should fail if reentrancy;
    - ❌

 7. `claim_tok_interface_fee`:

+   - ❌ should fail if reentrancy;
    - ❌

 8. `claim_tez_interface_fee`:

+   - ❌ should fail if reentrancy;
    - ❌

 9. `withdraw_auction_fee`:

+   - ❌ should fail if reentrancy;
    - ❌

 10. `set_admin`: